ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 [template] to define a parameterized code block, which is executed at compile time and consists of ordinary Nim code and meta-programming instructions.
-The meta-programming instructions are imported from the [macros]{.mod} module and are used to construct an Abstract Syntax Tree (AST) of the Nim language.
+The meta-programming instructions are imported from the [macros] module and are used to construct an Abstract Syntax Tree (AST) of the Nim language.
 This AST is created by the macro body at compile time and is returned by the macro as untyped data type.
 The parameter list of macros accept ordinary (static) Nim data types and